sjolsen/uefi-workspace/README.md

 This is a development environment for building and testing [Refinery](https://github.com/sjolsen/refinery), a UEFI application targeting TianoCore EDK II.
-Source control is handled through Git submodules, and common development tasks are implemented as command-line verbs via the increasingly-inaccurately named `emulate.py`.
-It _should_ be possible to bootstrap at least the QEMU simulation using just `git clone` and `emulate.py` on a modern Linux system.
+Source control is handled through Git submodules, and the development environment is written in Common Lisp.

+The development environment, including quicklisp and ASDF configuration, can be initialized by loading setup.lisp.
+SBCL is assumed.
+The UEFI-WORKSPACE package exposes the common operations.

-Source-code formatting is handled through `uncrustify.py`.
+Source-code formatting is handled through `uncrustify`.
 This requires some hinky .NET nonsense that is *technically* documented in the EDK II developer's guide but which I haven't written down and don't remember.
 Sorry :)

-The most interesting command for a casual observer will be `emulate.py buildall` followed by `emulate.py run`.
+The most interesting command for a casual observer will be `(build-all)` followed by `(run-qemu)`.
 This will build the Refinery application and OVMF firmware for QEMU, set up a boot disk and BIOS ROM, and boot QEMU.
 The resulting application is not that interesting at the moment, but it does demonstrate a few
 things: